Concurrent Parental Leave

 Casual employees are not eligible for concurrent parental leave unless:

-- they have been employed by CSU on a regular and systematic basis for at least 12 months
+- they have been employed by Charles Sturt on a regular and systematic basis for at least 12 months

 - they have a reasonable expectation of ongoing employment.